How to dry line walls

 After sanding, wipe away any dust with a clean cloth.
 Apply a coat of primer to the newly smoothed surface, following the manufacturer’s instructions.
 Once the primer is dry, you are ready to paint your walls, creating a seamless and polished look.

-See also How to find my three number
+See also How to draw a panther

 Remember to take your time with each step and work diligently to ensure a smooth surface.
 By following these instructions and having patience, you can achieve professional results when dry lining walls.